polyphony-chat/docs/SPECIFICATION.md

 ## 7. Keys and signatures

-All keys must be generated using the `EdDSA` signature scheme.
+It is recommended that keys are to be generated using the `EdDSA` signature scheme, however, other signature schemes may be used as well.

-!!! bug "TODO"

-    TODO: Specifics?
+The MLS protocol used by polyproto-core has a built-in ability to negotiate protocol versions, cipher suites, extensions, credential types, and additional proposal types.
+For two implementations of polyproto-core to be compatible with each other, they must have overlapping capabilities in these areas.

 ### 7.1.
 KeyPackages